Academic Catalog

 Formal Course Grade Appeal Instructions

-1. The student is required to discuss the reason for the course grade appeal with the appropriate program manager/program chair either in writing or in person.
-If in person, a record of the conversation should be kept by the student and the program manager/program chair.
-If the program manager/program chair is the instructor, go directly to step 2.
-This discussion must take place within 7 days of the response from the instructor (or equivalent time if no response from the instructor).
+1. The student is required to discuss the reason for the course grade appeal with the appropriate dean/program manager/chair either in writing or in person.
+If in person, a record of the conversation should be kept by the student and the dean/program manager/chair.
+If the dean/program manager/chair is the instructor, go directly to step 2.
+This discussion must take place within 5 days of the response from the instructor (or equivalent time if no response from the instructor).

-3. If, after meeting with the appropriate school dean the student still disputes the reason for the course grade appeal the next step is to submit a written course grade appeal to the appropriate associate provost.
-The written course grade appeal must be submitted within 7 days of the discussion with the appropriate school dean.
-If the associate provost is the instructor, go directly to the step 4.
+2. If, after meeting with the appropriate dean/program manager/chair, the student still disputes the reason for the course grade appeal the next step is to submit a written course grade appeal to the school executive dean.
+The written course grade appeal must be submitted within 5 days of the discussion with the appropriate dean/program manager/chair.

 a.
-If the student does not submit the written course grade appeal to the appropriate associate provost within 7 days of the discussion with the appropriate school dean, the course grade appeal will be considered closed and no further appeal will be considered.
+If the student does not submit the written course grade appeal to the school executive dean within 5 days of the discussion with the appropriate dean/program manager/chair, the course grade appeal will be considered closed and no further appeal will be considered.

 b.
 The course grade appeal must allege: